 Hard Wax Pros

-- The additional heat from hard wax opens up the hair follicles slightly allowing the hair to removed more easily.
+- Additional heat opens up the hair follicles slightly allowing the hair to removed more easily.

-- Hard wax is less sticky and leaves much less residue making it a cleaner wax.
+- Less sticky and leaves much less residue making it a cleaner wax.

-- Hard wax is generally considered less painful on sensitive areas like the face.
+- Generally considered less painful on sensitive areas like the face.

-- Hard wax only adheres to the hair, so the skin is much less irritated.
+- Only adheres to the hair, so the skin is much less irritated.

 Hard Wax Cons

-- A pre-treatment cream may be necessary with some hard wax treatments.
+- A pre-treatment cream may be necessary with some wax treatments.

-- Hard wax is often more expensive and may not be available in all salons because of this.
+- Often more expensive and may not be available in all salons because of this.

-- Hard wax breaks if too much is used at once, so it isn’t much use for leg waxing unless you have the patience to do one tiny patch at a time.
+- Breaks if too much is used at once, so it isn’t much use for leg waxing unless you have the patience to do one tiny patch at a time.